I looked at the dish in front of me, “it looks dead.”

 Mike cleared his throat and hissed, “Can you please stop playing with your food and eat?
 People are watching us.”

-I smiled mischievously at my right-hand man and tilted my head slightly to glance over my shoulder to see if people were indeed watching us.
+I smiled mischievously at my PA.
+I tilted my head slightly to glance over my shoulder to see if people were indeed watching us.

-I giggled.
 “Hey, can you please hold up your napkin in front of you for abit?
-Pretend that you are wiping your mouth,” I purred.
+Pretend that you are wiping your mouth,” I chuckled.

-“We are going to be thrown out of this restaurant for this,” he hissed, obediently holding up the napkin which I was going to use as a diffuser.
+“We are going to be thrown out of this restaurant for this,” he protested, obediently holding up the napkin which I was going to use as a diffuser.

-I angled my cellphone to Mike’s napkin to bounce off some soft light, took a couple of quick shots and slowly brought it down to my lap to review.
+I angled my small mirror against Mike’s napkin to bounce off some soft light.
+I took a couple of quick shots on my smartphone before bringing it down to my lap to review.

 “Satisfied?”
 Mike huffed.

-I nodded.
 “I like you, yunno.
-You are not like my husband, so grumpy whenever I want to take photos of my food,” I said sweetly, using my fork to turn the food on its side as though I expected to find something else hidden underneath.
+You are not like my husband, so grumpy whenever I want to take photos of my food,” I said sweetly.

-I raked the garnishes off the top of my main course, and struggle to saw off a small bite.
+I raked the garnishes off the top of my main course and made sawing motions as I sliced off a small bite.
 I held it up to my nose, closed my eyes and inhaled deeply.
 Then, I put it into my mouth and swirled it around my tongue.

-“This is so good,” I moaned theatrically, mimicking my favourite tv chef, “like hav —.”
+“This is so good,” I moaned theatrically, “like hav —.”

 “Yes, yes,” I said hurriedly, scratching my brain for a “politically correct” compliment.